rtCamp/rtMedia/readme.txt

  * Export/Import button issue in Firefox browser
  * Issue of direct upload and media was not opening in lightbox with TwentySeventeen theme v2.1
  * Empty space issue for generated activity when media is uploaded without adding text
- * Error while deleting media from WordPress upload.php page
  * Other Errors, Warnings and notices
  * Group Activity media are not shown in Group Media tab with BuddyPress Nouveau Template
  * User’s name autosuggestion
  * Issue with multiple file upload from activity with non admin user account
- * Notification issue when the user is tagged in a comment on uploaded media of forum toic/reply

 = 4.5.6 [February 18, 2019] =